-In general, you won’t need much (if any!) detergent because the sheer force of plain water is usually enough to dislodge most grim; however, sometimes maybe you’ll want to give your car a good foamy wash down, or polish up the patio slabs.
-It’s a good idea to use detergent on mouldy patios as plain water can spread mould spores.
+However, sometimes you might want to give your car a good foamy wash down, or polish up the patio slabs.
+It’s a particularly good idea to use detergent on mouldy patios; in these situations, using pressure washers with only plain water can spread mould spores.

-Detergent directions will differ from model to model, so always read the instructions.
-Some units have built-in detergent compartments, or a corresponding accessory, which you might look out for if you’re thinking about using detergent with your pressure washer more often.
+Detergent directions will differ between pressure washers, so always read the instructions.
+Some pressure washers have built-in detergent tanks, or a corresponding accessory.
+These might be worth looking out for if you’re thinking about using detergent with your pressure washer more often.

-Its best to buy purpose-made pressure washer detergent as soap, laundry liquid, or washing up liquid can foam up into huge amounts that just won’t wash away.
+Its best to buy purpose-made pressure washer detergent.
+This is because normal soap, laundry liquid, or washing up liquid can foam up excessively and won’t wash away.

 - Drain and gutter cleaning kits – helps you clean without ladders or opening up a drainpipe.

 - Patio cleaner – These are fast, splash-free attachments that often have several rotating heads.

 - Telescopic lance – Get high-pressure water to high places such as shutters, fascia boards and eaves.